Home > Business > Marketing communication > Personal branding: 4 steps to building it

 Personal branding

-Personal branding: inspiring figures
+Personal branding: inspirational figures

 A few examples

-Frederic Mazzellafounder of BlaBlaCar, embodies entrepreneurship in the collaborative economy and sustainable innovation.
+Frédéric Mazzellafounder of BlaBlaCar, embodies entrepreneurship in the collaborative economy and sustainable innovation.
 Very present on social networks and in the media, he continues to promote his company with an image of an innovative and visionary leader.

 Isabelle Kocher de LeyritzHer personal brand remains that of an innovative leader committed to sustainable development.
 Her personal brand remains that of an innovative leader committed to sustainable development.